jorgecarleitao/json-deserializer/README.md

-# Rust native JSON parser
+# Rust native JSON deserializer

 This repository contains a performant Rust implementation to parse JSON by reference.